Baba Yaga Music Home » Many-Colored-Land » Zill Elastic

 All zills have a little dome in the middle where the elastic slots are.
 If you place the zills on the table so that the dome is up, then the top of the zills are facing up and the bottom of the zills are facing the table.

-1. Use the WIDEST elastic that you can get through the slots without having to use your teeth or a pliers :).
+1. Use the WIDEST elastic that you can get through the slots without shredding it.
 The wider the elastic, the more durable it will be and the more it will stabilize the zills while you are playing.
 1/2 or 3/8 inch is what I usually use.

 Two-slot zill elastic